BRAC Institute of Educational Development

 This course will help participants understand the process of measurement and classroom assessment, and design effective tools, including alternative assessment techniques.

 EDU 509: Whole School Improvement Approach: How Can We Make It Work?

 Here participants analyse the factors that contribute to the overall improvement of a school, understand the relationship between reform and school improvement, and develop plans for pedagogy, supervision, and infrastructural development.
-It focuses on the actions that can be taken to improve learning and efficiency of the school.
+It focuses on the actions that can be taken to improve the learning and efficiency of the school.

 EDU 601: Improving Outcomes in Bangladeshi Schools: A Case Study

-This course is for PGD candidates and requires 10 days worth of placement at an active school environment instead of seminar-and-lecture based learning.
+This course is for PGD candidates and requires 10 days of placement at an active school environment instead of seminar-and-lecture based learning.

 Participants undertake a systematic inquiry/observation at the school and prepare a case study, identifying good practice in school leadership and suggest improvements at the school.